mschaaf17/Interview-Quiz/README.md

 # Interview-Quiz

 ## Purpose
-A website that generates a new question regarding coding and saves your score at the end.
+A website that quizzes the user on JavaScript and reports a score at the end.

 ## Built With
 * HTML